Gouravpatel25/Sorting_Problems/README.md

 # Sorting_Problems
-All the types of sorting techniques are present in this repository and codes are written in JAVA lang.
+All the types of sorting techniques are present in this repository and codes are written in JAVA language.